HTML5 To-do List

 The underlying programming languages that make the web what it is have been evolving over the years, but never have they been as powerful as they are now.
 While these new abilities are great, it’s not very practical to use them unless there is cross-browser support.
 Lucky for us the newer versions of most major browsers have decent support for these features.
 Also, fall-backs can be used to ensure a decent experience for people using older browsers.

-So let’s take a look at the Task Management App I put together with HTML5, CSS3, and the popular JavaScript Library called jQuery.
+So let’s take a look at the Task Management App I put together with HTML5, CSS3, and JavaScript.

 Fast Loading Web Page